Alex B. Novikoff: Novikoff Affair

-In 1935, Novikoff joined the Communist Party while he was working for PhD.
+In 1935, Novikoff joined the Communist Party while he was working for a PhD.
 He was most inspired by the scientific attitude of Marxism towards the well-being of society, beside other idealistic issues.
 He helped to write and disseminate party newsletters in the Brooklyn campus, which was a centre of communist activity in the area.
 He became actively involved in the teachers' union and particularly fought against stratification of junior and senior faculty in the college.
 This caused serious antagonism with other teachers and the administration.
 In 1940 under a new college president, Novikoff was investigated for affiliation with the Communist Party.
 However, no further action was taken against him.

 During the Second World War he voluntarily applied to serve in the US military on a medical commission.
 His applications were declined twice, in 1943 and in 1944.
 The objections were based on the allegations in the previous documents that his "loyalty" to the nation was doubtful.
 Ironically, he was employed by the US Army after the war, in 1948, to analyse two films about enzyme and carbohydrate metabolism.
 Even then doubt about his loyalty resurfaced and his appointment was terminated soon after he completed the major work.

 In 1953 while he was a permanent faculty at the University of Vermont College of Medicine, at the time McCarthyism was at its height, anti-communist activists once again targeted him for his 1930s involvement in the Communist Party.
 But this time the case was taken to the federal level.
 On 23 April 1953, he refused to testify before the Senate Subcommittee on Internal Security at Washington, D.C., on anything about his past political life, especially on identification of his communist colleagues at Brooklyn College.
 His denial was taken as "positive evidence that he was the leader of communist-dominated union."
 Although he invoked the Fifth Amendment of the US Constitution, the Vermont administration made sure that the institute dismiss him.
 The then Vermont Governor Lee E. Emerson persuaded the university President Carl Borgmann to convene a six-person committee consisting of faculty and board of trustees, to assure that the "faculty is 100 percent pro-American and anti-communist".
 Even though the committee, chaired by Robert Joyce, voted 5 to 1 for Novikoff to remain in his profession, Emerson convinced the board of trustees to override the committee's decision.